Arrogate, North America's richest racehorse, dies at 7 - WHIZ News

 Arrogate, winner of the 2016 Breeders’ Cup Classic and the champion 3-year-old male that year on his way to becoming North America’s all-time leading money earner, has died.
-He was seven.
+He was 7.

 Juddmonte Farms said Arrogate was euthanized Tuesday after becoming ill.
 The Lexington, Kentucky, breeding farm said it was unclear what the illness was and a necropsy is planned.